sveltia/sveltia-cms/README.md

 ### Better collections

 - You can choose a [custom icon for each collection](#use-a-custom-icon-for-a-collection)[^3].
-- A [per-collection media folder](#use-a-custom-media-folder-for-a-collection) will appear next to the entries.
+- Assets stored in a [per-collection media folder](#use-a-custom-media-folder-for-a-collection) can be displayed next to the entries.
 - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
 - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].